DAGWorks-Inc/burr/docs/getting_started/up-next.rst

 Next Steps
 =================

 You've written your own burr application in a few lines of code.
 Nice work!
-Let's look at some more powerful examples.
+Let's look at some less trivial examples.
 Note you'll need the repository cloned to run these -- you can also explore the results without running them in the UI -- it is pre populated with sample runs.